 - When you request a password, the password transfers in an encrypted format over a secure connection via your production domain, which has an SSL.

-- CivicPlus provides a secure environment to our clients when you collect passwords, even when you do not have an SSL on your site.
+- CivicPlus provides a secure environment for our clients when you collect passwords, even when you do not have an SSL on your site.

 CivicPlus does not recommend that you collect credit card information without an ePayment vendor set up.
 These transactions completed via the third party ePayment's vendor site.
 They are required to have an SSL.
 CivicPlus does not fall under this category and as such, we do not recommend that you collect credit card information or sensitive (personal, non-public) information via the Document Center, Forms, Form Center, or through any of our modules, as this information does not store in an encrypted environment.